cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

   - __hiding static methods is fraught with pitfalls and potential problems and as a practice should be avoided.__

 - __Overriding vs. Hiding Methods__
-  - __At runtime the child version of an overridden method is always executed for an instance regardless of whether the method call is defi ned in a parent or child class method.__
+  - __At runtime the child version of an overridden method is always executed for an instance regardless of whether the method call is defined in a parent or child class method.__
   - __the parent method is never used unless an explicit call to the parent method is referenced, using the syntax ParentClassName.method().__
   - __Alternatively, at runtime the parent version of a hidden method is always executed if the call to the method is defined in the parent class.__